mikeacjones/docker-mulesoft-policy-tester/README.md

 2. Build Image by executing `docker build -t mule-policy-tester .` from repo folder

 ### Test the policy
-1. Ensure that POM.XML has the `groupId` set to `sec.noname`
+1. Ensure that POM.XML has the `groupId` set to match your `policy-config.json`.
+Example: `sec.noname`
 2. Ensure that POM.XML has the `version` set to `${VERSION}`
-3. In the policy source code folder, create a file called `policy-config.json`
+3. In the policy source code folder, create a file called `policy-config.json`.
+This file contains the configuration for your application.
+By default, there is one included application with an autodiscovery ID of 1.
+Set up your `policy-config.json` to include which applications you want your policy applied to.
+If you would like to use your own applications/domains, mount `/opt/mule/apps` and `/opt/mule/domains`.

 Example file:
 ```json